Core Faculty

 Eugene Serebryany is interested in the biophysics of protein misfolding in vivo and mechanisms of misfolding-associated diseases, discovery and pharmacological targeting of physiologically relevant non-native protein conformations, and protein engineering in currently inaccessible environments.
 To enable these lines of research, he develops new experimental methods at the interface of molecular biophysics and chemical biology and closely collaborates with computational biophysicists for computational-experimental integration.
 Eugene is an Assistant Professor of Physiology and Biophysics at Stony Brook.
 (Citations)

 Lina Carlini is interested in organization at the subcellular level, from individual molecules to organelles.
 Her research program focuses on the physical and molecular cross-talk between subcellular components like mitochondria and the cell division machinery.
 This is achieved by combining quantitative fluorescence imaging with optical, chemical, and genetic perturbations in several model systems.
-She is an Assistant Professor in the Department of Biochemistry and Cell Biology and an Endowed Assistant Professor of the Laufer Center for Physical and Quantitative Biology.
+She is a Laufer Family Endowed Professor of Physical and Quantitative Biology, and an Assistant Professor in the Department of Biochemistry and Cell Biology.
 (Citations)

 Affiliated Resident Faculty